 Got milk?
 Harvest Home Dairy does – artisan cheeses, too.
 Schedule a tour, watch a working family dairy farm in action and see how dairy cows are cared for.
 The best time to visit?
 When there are babies to see!
 At Bluebonnets and Bluegrass Alpaca Farm, you can learn about raising alpaca and shearing them for wool, and how that wool is then turned into artwork and fine fabrics in farm owner and fine artist Denise Coonley’s fiber studio.

-Upon seeing the life-sized bronze horses that greet you in the driveway, overnight visitors can’t wait to check into the luxurious 9-acre Bluegrass Country Estate Equine Bed & Breakfast with its five gorgeously appointed rooms.
-A gourmet breakfast greets you in the morning and, after a day of exploring, an in-ground pool, hot tub and full theater room, you will be planning your return while you’re still there.
-For those traveling for horse shows, the inn’s barn has eight comfy stalls and a wash bay for your horse to relax their head and hooves while you enjoy the commercial racehorse community of L’Esprit.
+Upon seeing the life-sized bronze horses that greet you in the driveway, overnight visitors can’t wait to check into the luxurious 9-acre Bluegrass Country Estate Equine Bed & Breakfast.
+With its five gorgeously appointed rooms, a gourmet breakfast greeting you in the morning and an in-ground pool, hot tub and full theater room, you will be planning your return while you’re still there.
+For those traveling with horses, the inn’s barn has eight comfy stalls and a wash bay for your horse to relax their head and hooves while you enjoy the racehorse community of L’Esprit that surrounds you.

 Also located on Main Street is The Treasured Child, a tourist favorite with unique toys and life-size stuffed animals, including giraffes.
-Karen’s Book Barn, a hot spot for down time, browsing new and used book collections while sipping a cappuccino or frozen beverage from La Grange Coffee Roasters, serving coffee drinks roasted just across the street from Karen’s.
+Karen’s Book Barn is a popular spot for browsing new and used books while sipping a cappuccino or frozen beverage from La Grange Coffee Roasters, serving coffee drinks roasted just across the street.
 Or enjoy Sisters Tea Parlor & Boutique, a traditional tea offering guests the whimsical option of dining in their large hats and boas in chic surroundings.

 Ready for show and tell where touching the animals is encouraged?
 Head to Oldham County for a variety of farm adventures you’re not likely to find all in one place anywhere else.
 Just minutes from such popular Louisville attractions as the Kentucky Derby Museum, Churchill Downs, the Louisville Slugger Museum and Glassworks, an Oldham County getaway will put you right in the midst of more than a dozen hands-on experiences.
 We offer more affordable Kentucky hotels and much less traffic than in the city.
 Oldham County is also 30 minutes from the new Outlet Shoppes of the Bluegrass in Shelbyville and just 90 minutes from the Creation Museum and new Ark Encounter.

 If You Go